rust-hosted-langs/book/booksrc/chapter-interp-dicts.md

 * FNV hashing

 Go read the corresponding chapter in Crafting Interpreters and then come back here.
-We won't duplicate Bob's excellent explanation of the above terms and we'll assume you are familiar with his chapter when reading ours.
+We won't duplicate much of Bob's excellent explanation of the above terms and we'll assume you are familiar with his chapter when reading ours.